gportela85/DateTimeField/README.md

 DateTimeField
 =============

-A DateTime Form Field UX for Sencha, ExtJS 5.x and ExtJS 6.x
+A DateTime Form Field UX for Sencha ExtJS 4.2.x.
+For ExtJS 5 and 6, please access [here](https://github.com/gportela85/DateTimeField)

 This widget displays a Time Picker panel by the Date Picker panel.